RBC Capital Believes Resolute Forest (RFP) Won't Stop Here

-In a report released yesterday, Paul Quinn from RBC Capital maintained a Buy rating on Resolute Forest (RFP), with a price target of C$11.00.
+In a report issued on February 4, Paul Quinn from RBC Capital maintained a Buy rating on Resolute Forest (RFP), with a price target of $11.00.
 The company’s shares closed last Monday at $8.29, close to its 52-week high of $9.00.

 According to TipRanks.com, Quinn is a 5-star analyst with an average return of 24.7% and a 73.2% success rate.
 Quinn covers the Basic Materials sector, focusing on stocks such as Rayonier Advanced Materials, International Paper Co, and West Fraser Timber Co.

-Currently, the analyst consensus on Resolute Forest is a Moderate Buy with an average price target of $9.71, implying a 22.1% upside from current levels.
+Currently, the analyst consensus on Resolute Forest is a Moderate Buy with an average price target of $9.71, representing a 22.1% upside.
 In a report issued on February 4, CIBC also maintained a Buy rating on the stock with a $11.00 price target.

 See today’s analyst top recommended stocks >>